reactome/analysis-report/README.md

 mvn clean package
 ```

-Since this module will retrieve Reactome Pathway data from the [Reactome Graph Database](https://reactome.org/dev/graph-database), You should install that in your local environment, if you don't have that yet or never experience on that, we strongly recommend that you have a look on it.
+Since this module will retrieve Reactome Pathway data from the [Reactome Graph Database](https://reactome.org/dev/graph-database), You should install that in your local environment, if you don't have that yet or never experience on that, we strongly recommend you have a look on it.
 To [configure reactome database](https://github.com/reactome/graph-core) and provide properties programmatically, we use `GraphCoreConfig` extends `Neo4jConfig` inside this module like:

 ```java